 Only successful candidates will be invited to an assessment day in Copenhagen.

 If you are interested to know what qualifications are needed to become Cabin Crew, you need to have at least 4 GCSEs with English and Maths to apply for cabin crew in most of the airlines.
 The age requirement is 18 and above and having an EU or British passport is also required.
 Applicants familiar with a foreign language have an added advantage.

 The field is quite competitive, the training can take from six weeks to months and years depending on the positions and airlines.
 If you intend to apply for an opening for a flight attendant, take a look at the Aviation Job Search that has promising job listings.

-Yes, you should not be less than 21 years at the time of applying for a cabin crew position.
+Yes, you should be aware of what pre-entry conditions must be met to become Cabin Crew.
+You should not be less than 21 years at the time of applying for a cabin crew position.
 Piercings on face and any visible tattoos would make you ineligible for the application.
 If your height is not between 5’2 and 6’3 that can also get you disqualified for the job.

 Getting a degree from a university or a college is not necessary if you want to become a flight attendant in the UK.
 Good academic qualifications with reasonable GCSE qualifications are more than enough.
 Past experience in customer service or hospitality can also be handy.

 As passengers board an aircraft, you will meet them and direct them to their seats.
 You will also provide assistance if necessary.
 Flight attendants show all passengers how to use safety equipment, either live or via video, so you should be confident and have good presentation skills.

 Yes, it isn’t easy to become a flight attendant.
 For every 5,000 to 10,000 job openings, there are approximately 1.5 million applications.
 The job market is very competitive.
 Training can take up to three to six months.